-Criterion 3: Team and Resources (15%)
+Criterion 3: Team and Resources (10%)

 - Capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a high probability of success.
-The qualifications, relevant expertise, and time commitment of the individuals on the team; - Extent to which the proposed approach is likely to build organizational and/or staff capacity to support the installation of clean energy technologies located in the community/ies, and/or support the community's/ies' participation in the clean energy economy; - Diversity of expertise and perspectives of the team and the inclusion of industry partners that will amplify impact; - Sufficiency of the facilities to support the work; - Degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further demonstration, development and commercial deployment of the proposed technologies; - Level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - Reasonableness of the budget and spend plan for the proposed project and objectives.
+The qualifications, relevant expertise, and time commitment of the individuals on the team; - Diversity of expertise and perspectives of the team and the inclusion of industry partners that will amplify impact; - Sufficiency of the facilities to support the work; - Degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further demonstration, development, and commercial deployment of the proposed technologies; - Level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - Reasonableness of the budget and spend plan for the proposed project and objectives.